Lightsum

 Lightsum (Korean: 라잇썸; RR: Raitsseom; MR: Raitssŏm, stylized in all caps) is a South Korean girl group formed by Cube Entertainment.
 The group is composed of six members: Sangah, Chowon, Nayoung, Hina, Juhyeon, and Yujeong.
+Originally an eight-piece ensemble, members Huiyeon and Jian departed the group in October 2022.

 The group debuted on June 10, 2021, with the release of their debut single album, Vanilla.
-Originally an eight-piece ensemble, members Huiyeon and Jian departed the group in October 2022.

 Name

 The group's name, Lightsum, is a combination of the words "light" and "sum", which symbolizes "things that shine small gather together to light up the world, delivering greater positive energy through a message of hope".

 History

 2017–2020: Pre-debut activities

 Juhyeon participated in The Unit: Idol Rebooting Project in 2017–2018 where she finished in 25th place.
-Chowon, Nayoung, and Yujeong participated in Produce 48 in 2018 where they finished in 13th place, 21st place, and 51st place, respectively.
+Chowon, Nayoung, and Yujeong participated in Produce 48 in 2018 where they finished in 13th place, 21st place, and 51st place respectively.
 It was later revealed that Chowon was rigged out of the lineup of Iz*One, and that her real final ranking was 6th place.
 Juhyeon later participated in Dancing High in 2018, but did not pass the evaluation round.
 Chowon was cast in Bully Bad Guys and The Dominator 3: Junior Bullies in 2020.